 Singha Park offers fun-filled activities and attractions in a beautiful, natural environment.
-The Park is a popular place for local Thais, who go there to exercise and relax at the weekends.
+Situated in Chiang Rai, the Park is a popular place for local Thais, who go there to exercise and relax at the weekends.
 You can spend a whole day or a few hours to explore this huge park and all it has to offer.
 Singha Park is worth a visit for all ages and is a great place for the whole family.

 Formerly known as Boon Rawd Farm, the Singha Park was once a family-run farm, owned by Boon Rawd Brewery.
 The founding family produces Singha Beer, a famous beer from Thailand.
 The land on Singha Park was where the family once grew barley to produce their beer.
 Singha beer was Thailand’s first brewery beginning in 1929.
 The company is now run by third and fourth generations of the Bhirom Bhakdi family.
 The word Singha means lion, which is the logo for Singha beer.
 The King of the jungle is considered a powerful beast in Thai and South-East Asian mythology.